Achievements by Green Our Planet since March 2013

-Since March 2013 when the program began, Green Our Planet has raised over $4,000,000 with donations from corporations as well as donations from individuals in the community and grants to build Outdoor Garden Classrooms in schools across Southern Nevada.
+Since the program began in March 2013, Green Our Planet has raised over $4,000,000 with donations from corporations as well as donations from individuals in the community and grants to build Outdoor Garden Classrooms in schools across Southern Nevada.

 Green Our Planet has funded more than 150 Outdoor Garden Classrooms.
 According to Life Lab of California, a national leader in the garden-based learning movement, Green Our Planet’s program is one of the fastest growing school garden programs in the United States.
 It now runs the largest school garden program in America.